ahmetcancicek/debian-post-install/README.md

 # Debian Setup Script

-This repository contains set of post-installation scripts for Debian ant its derivates.
+This repository contains set of post-installation scripts for Debian ant its derivatives.
 You can install effortlessly software you want to install after debian installation.

 # Install